jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

 While you wear these boots, your steps make no sound, regardless of the surface you are moving across.
-You also have advantage on Dexterity ([[Stealth]]) checks that rely on moving silently.
+You also have advantage on Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) checks that rely on moving silently.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#BootsofLevitation)[Boots of Levitation](https://www.dndbeyond.com/magic-items/4588-boots-of-levitation)

 Wondrous item, rare (requires attunement)

-While you wear these boots, you can use an action to cast the [[levitate]] spell on yourself at will.
+While you wear these boots, you can use an action to cast the [[Levitate]] spell on yourself at will.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#BootsofSpeed)[Boots of Speed](https://www.dndbeyond.com/magic-items/4589-boots-of-speed)